-Our nation’s capitol is a very urban area, but there are still some places that may be of interest to landscape photographers.
+Our nation’s capital is a very urban area, but there are still some places that may be of interest to landscape photographers.
 There are parks, gardens, and plenty of places to photograph the urban landscape.

 Be aware that security can be very tight at some of the places listed here, especially the Capitol Building and the White House.
 Be sure to follow any rules related to photography and tripods to avoid trouble.